Objective 10: To develop and to maintain an integrated range of sustainable options for transport and access to and along the World Heritage Site.

 Policy 10h: Hadrian’s Cycleway should be promoted, and steps taken to improve the experience of those using it.

 - Action: Encourage and, if possible implement, research on the use and experience of the cycleway.
-Year 2
+Year 2 (in progress, 72 cycleway improvements in Cumbria)

 Policy 10i: An integrated strategy for signage within the World Heritage Site should be agreed and implemented.